 AirPods Pro 2: Verdict

-Though on paper the changes to the AirPods Pro 2 appear small, those small changes and a handful of meaningful individual additions add up.
+Though on paper the changes to the AirPods Pro 2 appear small, those little tweaks and a handful of meaningful individual additions add up fast to offer a substantial improvement on an already terrific set of earbuds.
 The AirPods Pro 2 finally feel like they live up to that 'Pro' moniker, with superb audio performance and noise-canceling capabilities to match its rivals.

 There are still gaps keeping them from perfection – the sooner Apple solves the lossless-over-wireless problem, the better, given the excellent catalog building on Apple Music.
 But these are easily the best true wireless earbuds available to Apple aficionados – and a damn compelling reason to join the flock for everyone else.